sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/privacy.md

 ### Creating or Updating a Privacy List

-Creating or updating a privacy list use the same protocol, therefore there\'s only one method for both use cases.
+Creating or updating a privacy list use the same protocol, therefore there's only one method for both use cases.

 ```java
 PrivacyList privacyList = new PrivacyList("listName");